Thezap/build_env_pubspec/README.md

     const packageVersion = '1.2.3';
     ```

-3. To customize the name of the version constant, a `build.yaml` option can be used.
+3. To customize the name of the constants, a `build.yaml`'s `option` can be used.

     ```yaml
     targets: